daeuniverse/armbian-btf-kernel/README.md

 ## Upgrade to BTF Kernel on Armbian Linux

-1. Backup your system using `clonezilla` or other tools, if you can't access the grub menu to choose the kernel when booting.
+1. Backup your system using `rescuezilla` or other tools, if you can't access the grub menu to choose the kernel when booting.

 2. Check your board famlily: